szeka9/CompressionMethods-project/README.md

 3. custom serialization format (for Huffman encoding)
 4. a general framework to chain different encoders inheriting from a common interface

-The idea of this project is precompressor based on Markov chains, combined with a Huffman encoder.
-The project aims to reduce the entropy of an arbitrary binary data source (before compression) so that an entropy based compression algorithm can achieve better compression ratio.
-In orderd to achieve this, I implemented a general framework that can chain different steps of the compression sequentially.
+The main idea of this project is precompressor based on Markov chains, combined with a Huffman encoder.
+The precompressor aims to reduce the entropy of a binary data source so that an entropy based compression algorithm can achieve better compression ratio.
+To simplify the encoding process, I implemented a general framework that can chain different steps of the compression sequentially.
 This way, it is simple to develop, test and combine new algorithms as well.

 <b>Precompressor pseudocode:</b>
   1. measure the frequency of each symbol transition (for consequent symbols)